Mathieuv/TranslatorWebApp/README.md

 this will change to the required directory and run npm run dev on localhost:8080

 ## frontend:
+Contains:
-Contains - index.html
+- index.html
 - ./src
 - main.js : runs Vue
 - App.vue : translator => calls google api for translation
-            -  TODO: dropdown for language selection, import file
+--  TODO: dropdown for language selection, import file

 ## backend:
 Contains: